-Anaheim established their first subscription library in 1901.
+Anaheim established its first subscription library in 1901.
 The public library that opened in 1908 later closed and now houses the aforementioned MUZEO but Anaheim’s public library system has expanded to eight branches including Canyon Hills, Central Branch, East Anaheim, Euclid Branch, Haskett Branch, Heritage Center Reading Room, Ponderosa Joint-Use, and Sunkist Branch.
 There’s also the Anaheim Public Library Bookmobile.
 If you want to make those books a permanent part of your collection there are Anaheim bookstores including Al-Hikma Bookstore, The Book Cellar, BookTown USA, Disney’s California Adventure Off the Page, Law Bookstore, Phoenix Bookstore, and Sa-Rang Book Store.

 ANAHEIM ART SCENE

 Anaheim’s art scene got a substantial boost when, in 1970, the old Horace Mann School building was leased for $1 to the Anaheim Arts Council and became a local arts showcase.
 The Anaheim Arts Council is also responsible for the Art in Public Places Tour, which guides explorers to public art in the Anaheim’s Downtown.
 Downtown Anaheim additionally hosts the bi-weekly Art Crawl Experience.
 The Anaheim Community Services and the Artmobile provide children with outdoor art classes in various local parks.